US says Security Council approves new sanctions on NKorea

-WASHINGTON (AP) — The United States says it has the support of the U.N.
-Security Council for a new package of sanctions against North Korea.
+WASHINGTON (AP) — The United States said Friday it has secured the support of the U.N.
+Security Council for a new package of sanctions designations that target smuggling at sea by North Korea.

-Ambassador Nikki Haley says the council’s North Korea Sanctions Committee has unanimously approved sanctions designations on 21 shipping companies, one individual and 27 ships.
+Ambassador Nikki Haley said the North Korea Sanctions Committee, which comprises all members of the U.N.’s most senior decision-making body, unanimously approved designations of 21 shipping companies, one individual and 27 ships.
+She said it was the largest-ever set of U.N. designations against the North.

-She says it is the largest-ever set of U.N. designations against the North.
+“The approval of this historic sanctions package is a clear sign that the international community is united in our efforts to keep up maximum pressure on the North Korean regime,” Haley said in a statement.

-The package aims at countering maritime smuggling by North Korea to obtain oil and sell coal, evading restrictions that have been imposed because of its nuclear and missile programs.
+It comes despite an easing of tensions, as North Korea has halted tests associated with its nuclear and missile programs for four months and embarked on a diplomatic offensive.
+Making his first foreign trip since taking power six years ago, leader Kim Jong Un met this week with Chinese President Xi Jinping in Beijing and is due to meet this spring with the U.S. and South Korean presidents.

 Most Read Business Stories